bluecatlabs/bluecat-openstack-drivers/README.md

 #### Install the BlueCat Neutron Driver patch on DevStack

-- backup the existing `requests.py` file on the Neutron node
+- Backup the existing requests.py file on the Neutron node in the /opt/neutron/neutron/ipam/ directory.

-- Copy the `requests.py` to the `/opt/neutron/neutron/ipam/` directory
+- Backup the existing driver.py file on the Neutron node in the /opt/neutron/neutron/ipam/drivers/neutrondb_ipam directory.

-- backup the existing `driver.py` file on the Neutron node
+- Copy the new requests.py to the /opt/neutron/neutron/ipam/ directory.

-- Copy the `requests.py` to the `/opt/neutron/neutron/ipam/drivers/neutrondb_ipam` directory
+- Copy the new driver.py to the /opt/neutron/neutron/ipam/drivers/neutrondb_ipam directory, taking care not to  overwrite /opt/stack/neuron/neutron/driver/driver.py.

 The `driver.py` has the following variables which must be set during installation within the python source: